TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 make upload-test
 if ok, make upload-real

-There is no charge for updating metadata, so do what's needed.
+There is no charge for updating metadata, so do this as needed.